Please provide your zip code to see plans in your area.

+High-quality dental insurance for adults — particularly those enrolled in Medicare — remains elusive.
 Bills are routinely introduced in Congress to add dental care to Medicare’s list of covered services, but have thus far not been successful.

 For seniors who have no dental coverage, a variety of programs can help them obtain dental care:

 So while there are programs available to help seniors obtain affordable dental care, in many cases, Medicare beneficiaries must pay out-of-pocket for their dental care, and many simply forgo dental treatments altogether.

 The Affordable Care Act has substantially reformed our healthcare system, but dental coverage remains out of reach for many American adults.
 That’s especially true for retirees who no longer have access to employer-sponsored insurance.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates and open enrollment guide are regularly cited by media who cover health reform and by other health insurance experts.